 Deniz Mustafoglu, M.M.F.T. is a Los Angeles based Clinical Psychology doctoral candidate at Pepperdine University, an APA accredited university.
 Deniz believes in the importance of relationships as an integral aspect to both healing and a fulfilling life.
 She enjoys working with individuals, couples & families and truly belives that her clients are her greatest teachers.
 Deniz has received specialized training in evidence-based practices to treat trauma, anxiety, and depression.
 Deniz has also received extensive training in mindfulness-based approaches while working in the VA and various community mental health settings.
 She also brings a unique perspective of growing up in a multicultural home, which aids her in valuing the context from which each of her client’s come from.
 Deniz will complete a year long APA accredited internship at VA Sepulveda Ambulatory Care Center where she will continue receiving advanced training.

 Deniz earned her B.A. degree in Psychology with a minor in Social Work from Pepperdine University and an M.M.F.T. in Marriage and Family Therapy from the University of Southern California.
 She is currently pursuing her Psy.D. from Pepperdine University.
-Her research interests include PTSD, trauma and memory, interpersonal neurobiology, neuropsychological impact of mental illness, and applications of mindfulness to clinical practice.
+Her research interests include PTSD, trauma and abuse, interpersonal neurobiology, and mindfulness-based approaches.
 Deniz’s dissertation, A Clinician’s Guide to Working with Female Veterans and their Children, seeks to provide a resource for mental health practitioners working with female veterans and their children in order to enhance their ability to attend to clinical issues in the parent-child relationship that may arise from the veteran’s deployment.
 Deniz has conducted research on sibling relationships through Pepperdine University, which was presented in the Western Psychological Conference.
-She also has experience facilitating cultural awareness discussions and educational seminars for women.
+She also has experience facilitating mindfulness and stress management workshops as well as parenting classes.